 What should you be cooking this month?

-See our selection of recipes using ingredients in season in July
+See our selection of Delia's recipes using ingredients in season during August.

 The fresh broad bean season seems to be so short, I always feel the need to feast as much as possible when I can, hence this salad.
 It's good as a first course or to serve alongside other salads in a cold buffet.

 Soufflés are really something.
 Sublimely soft, foaming masses of egginess that rise to lofty heights and never fail to delight all who see and all who taste.

 Well, it has to be said.
 There have been many versions over the years, but this is the ultimate and it’s great for a birthday or any other celebration.
 At the football club we make them into little cakes.

 This excellent recipe is a treat for vegetarians and meat eaters, and features a totally successful culinary marriage: celery and Stilton, plus a few other ingredients besides.

 Courgettes, mint and feta are three ingredients that have a summery feel.
 Add potatoes to make little cakes and you have a treat for veggies and meat eaters alike - a great recipe for a summer buffet.